WOGRA-AG/Os4ML/README.md

 ## Roadmap
 There is a lot of work to do.
 In the near future the following will happen:

-- [ ] A Terraform module to install Os4ML on a k3d cluster using ArgoCD
+- [x] A [Terraform module to install Os4ML](https://github.com/WOGRA-AG/terraform-kustomization-os4ml) on a k3d cluster using ArgoCD
-  (October 2022)
 - [ ] Solving regression problems (Winter 2022)
 - [ ] Intelligent Data Labeling (Spring 2023)